Submit a public records request to DUA

 Boston, MA 02114

-Upon receiving a public records request, the DUA Records Access Officer (RAO) will provide a written response to your request within 10 business days.
+The DUA Records Access Officer (RAO) will respond to your request within 10 business days (2 weeks).

 Address